danmalter/danmalter.github.io/_posts/2016-03-28-Markov-chains.md

 </tbody>
 </table>
 <p><br></p>
 <p>Next, we will look at the multi-class transition matrix for Jake Arrieta.
 With now more information, the below table tells us the probability of a specific pitch given the previous pitch.
 The transition matrix shows that when Arrieta threw a four-seam fastball on the previous pitch, he would also throw a four-seam fastball on the next pitch 23.2% of the time.
-We now have more information than previously, which was that Arrieta threw a four-seam fastball 18% of the time.
+We now have more information than previously, which was that Arrieta threw a four-seam fastball on his previous pitch.
 However, not too much information was gained through the use of Markov Chains, so maybe Arrieta just really is that good.
 Let’s find an example where Markov chains can significantly help a batter.</p>
 <p><br></p>
 </div>
 <div id="jake-arrieta---multi-class-markov-chain" class="section level4">